XtremeRahul/gdrive_folder_size/README.md

 This is a simple yet only known effective method to calculate google drive folder size using Python.
 Works for both gdrive file and folder.

+# Also calculates total number of files and folders inside whole tree

 It returns a dict contains name, size, size in bytes, total number of files and total number of folders of the given gdrive file/folder's link/fileID.